b-w/Blazer/README.md

 Blazer does not attempt to parse the command string to see if each parameter is actually used.
 All properties in the input parameter object will be blindly added as command parameters.

+**Note**: when using Blazer's string interpolation functions, none of the above is applicable as Blazer just generates its own parameter names, and adds parameters automatically for each string interpolation argument.
+So in that case you don't have to worry about any of this :)

 ### Output parameters

 In the case of typed query results, Blazer performs mapping from the columns of the query result set to fields on the result type.
 To do this it attempts to find a matching field for each column of the result set, using a couple of simple matching rules that are attempted in sequence.